 |1 July 2017 – 30 September 2017||4.24p/kWh|

 |1 January 2018 – 31 March 2018||3.93p/kWh|

 Source: Ofgem Feed-in Tariff rates

-As you can see, there’s a downwards trend in the amount you could earn through FiT payments, however, solar PV systems installed in 2011 will already be 7 years into a 20-25 year scheme.
+As you can see, there’s a downwards trend in the amount you could earn through FiT payments as the scheme aged.